mpsilfve/gradation/LSTM_hidden_states/README.md

 ![](heatmaps/256_k.png) |  ![](heatmaps/256_p.png) | ![](heatmaps/256_t.png)

 ### 349 (among top-20 active states for k, p and t gradation)

+Maybe this one always fires a bit at the end of the string but it's clearly stronger when gradation is present.

 Gradation            | No gradation :-------------------------:|:-------------------------:
 ![](heatmaps/349_grad.png) |  ![](heatmaps/349_non_grad.png)